 - Economic trends

 - Upcoming repairs

 In my situation, I initially focused on paying off my mortgages to increase my cash flow.
 What I didn’t focus on were the returns on my equity for each property.
 While preparing my tax returns this year, I started doing the math and realized my ROE (return on equity) was not very good when factoring in all of the risks I was taking.

-Should I Keep My Rental Property Or Sell Calculator
+Should You Keep Your Rental Property Or Sell?

 To determine your return on equity, you’ll need to know your Annual Net Income and your Cash From Sale.

-Here’s how I calculated my return on equity to determine whether or not to sell my rental properties.
+Here’s how to calculate return on equity to determine whether or not to sell rental properties.

 - Determine the value of your home.
 Websites like Zillow can provide an estimate, but requesting a broker’s price opinion (BPO) from a real estate agent will provide a more concrete estimate.

 - Factor in selling costs.
 No matter what you list your home for, you will never receive 100% of that amount.
 Real estate agents will take 6% of your home’s value, and repairs, painting, and other maintenance may be required to make the home attractive.
 The buyer will try to offer something less than the list price.
 And there are city and county transaction costs to consider.

 - Subtract your mortgage.
 If you have a mortgage, you’ll need to pay it off when you sell your rental property.
 Make sure to factor in any prepayment penalties that may apply.